 A Deputy is appointed by the Court of Protection to make decisions on behalf of someone who has lost or lacks capacity to make decisions for themselves.
 A Deputy is needed when the person lacking capacity did not or cannot make Lasting Powers of Attorney appointing someone of their choice to make decisions for them.

 Deputies can be appointed by the Court of Protection to deal with property and financial matters or with personal welfare issues on behalf of the person lacking capacity.
-A property and finance Deputy might manage bank accounts, pay the person’s care fees, household bills, etc. The Deputy may also need to buy or sell a property for the person to live in.
-A personal welfare Deputy can make decisions about where the person lives, the care they receive and some decisions about medical treatment.
+As a property and finance Deputy, you might manage bank accounts, pay the person’s care fees, household bills, etc. You may also need to buy or sell a property for the person to live in.
+As a personal welfare Deputy, you can make decisions about where the person lives, the care they receive and some decisions about medical treatment.

 Any adult over the age of 18 can be appointed as a Deputy provided that they meet a number of conditions such as not having a criminal record or not being declared bankrupt.
 Some are professional or “panel” Deputies; a solicitor who is chosen by the Court from a list of approved people.
 Lay or non-professional Deputies are usually a relative of the person who has lost capacity.